AnthonyP57/Cirilla---a-LLM-made-on-a-budget/Decoder_only_architecture/Mistral/README.md

 # Mistral

+> [!IMPORTANT]
+> A lot of these notes were made with the meritorical help of [Umar Jamil](https://www.youtube.com/@umarjamilai) - through his content and comments to Mistral source code.
+So special thanks to him !!!

-Mistral is a French startup, founded in 2023 that specializes in making LLMs.
+[^1]Mistral is a French startup, founded in 2023 that specializes in making LLMs.
 The first paper that Mistal released is Mistral 7B, describing the model they released of the same name.
 ## Architecture overview
 Mistral has multiple key elements in its architecture, with context length of 8k
 ### Attention